How to Fix a Floating Pool Liner

 A floating pool liner can be a frustrating problem for pool owners to deal with.
 Not only can it make your pool look unsightly, but it can also cause further damage to your pool if left unaddressed.

 Fortunately, there are several steps you can take to fix a floating pool liner.
-In this blog, we’ll go over the causes of a floating pool liner and outline the steps you can take to fix the problem.
+In this blog, we’ll go over the causes of a floating pool liner and outline how to fix the problem.

 Why Is My Pool Liner Floating?

-There can be several reasons why a pool liner is floating.
+There can be several reasons why your pool liner is floating.
 Here are some of the most common causes.

 Groundwater